syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-sections.md

 ## Moving the sections within a PowerPoint presentation

 You can move the sections within a PowerPoint presentation.
-The following code snippet explains how to move a section to a specific position in the navigation pane.
+The following code example demonstrates how to move a section to a specific position in the navigation pane.

 {% tabs %}